shadow-1310/obsedian_notes/17- Letter Combinations of a Phone Number.md

 	- continue the loop

 #### mistakes
+---
 - don't try to use a str datatype for storing the current subset, use a list and then convert it
 	- because string datatypes are immutable and we will have hard time removing the last element in O(1) like [[Strings#^489546|here]]
 - in converting remember to use ''.join(list) method
+- remember to include the edge case where input is empty string
+	- immediately return res

 #### code snippet
 ```python